StillWaterInteractive/lint-config/README.md

 ## Usage

-Clone the repo:
+Clone the repo (or alternatively, just download a zip from Github):

 ```
 git clone git@github.com:StillWaterInteractive/lint-config.git
 ```

-Or alternatively, just download a zip from Github.

 Then copy the `package.json` and dotfiles into the new project, and install dependencies: